Ah yes, the Rams.

 So what are we working on?

 Currently, we are looking to improve our milkiness without losing any other valuable production traits.
-We don’t want to sacrifice weaning weight, maternal characteristics, number of lambs born, or their ability to produce on a forage only diet to to improve milk production.
+We don’t want to sacrifice weaning weight, maternal characteristics, number of lambs born, or their ability to produce on a forage only diet to improve milk production.
 We still want our sheep to be as productive as possible with minimal help from us.
 That is what most homesteaders are looking for in an animal, so that is our goal.

 Sol